Should Attorney General Investigate 'New York Times' Op-Ed? Yes, Trump Says

 "I'm looking at that right now," the president said.
 As to the person who wrote the column, whose identity and gender remain anonymous, Trump said: "We're going to take a look at what he had, what he gave, what he's talking about, also where he is right now."

-The Justice Department was asked about Trump comments on Friday and told NPR that it does not confirm or deny investigations.
+The Justice Department was asked about Trump's comments on Friday and told NPR that it does not confirm or deny investigations.

 It wasn't clear what action might result from the president's comments or the continued search by the administration to find the author of the column.
-Trump sometimes goads Sessions about not doing the work he considers most important and the two men's relationship has mostly broken down.
+Trump sometimes goads Sessions about not doing the work he considers most important and the two men's relationship appears to have largely broken down.

 Trump says he has buyer's remorse about appointing Sessions because the attorney general recused himself from the Justice Department's Russia investigation.
+Sessions vows that so long as he is running the department, it will be immune from political pressure.

 The Mueller interview